solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

   program
 - How this changes to this program will be managed after it becomes BPF

-**Migrating a native program to core BPF** shall consist of deploying a BPF version of the native program to a new arbitrary address and using a feature gate to move the BPF program, replacing the existing native program at its original program address.
-No program IDs for existing native programs would be changed by this migration process.
+**Migrating a native program to core BPF** shall consist of creating a buffer account, owned by the BPF Upgradeable Loader, containing the program's desired upgrade authority and the ELF bytes of its BPF implementation.
+A feature gate is used to create the BPF program accounts, replacing the existing native program at its original address with a legitimate BPF Upgradeable program.

+In the slot immediately following the feature activation, the program will *not* be invocable.
+This status will last one slot, then the program will be fully operational.

+No program IDs for existing native programs are changed by this migration process.

-In the context of this design, **target program** refers to an existing native program, while **source program** refers to the BPF version to be moved into the existing program account.
+In the context of this design, **target program** refers to an existing native program, while **source buffer account** refers to the buffer account containing the BPF implementation of the target native program.

 The migration process must adhere to the following steps:

-1. Verifiably build the source BPF program.
+1. Verifiably build the ELF of the BPF implementation.
-2. Generate a new keypair for the source program.
+2. Generate a new keypair for the source buffer account.
-3. Deploy the program to the source program address.
+3. Create the buffer account and write the ELF bytes to it.
 4. Generate a new keypair for the feature gate.
-5. Create a new feature gate to replace the target program with the source BPF program.
+5. Create a new feature gate to replace the target program with the source buffer.
 6. Follow the existing process for activating features.

 ## Impact